natalieagus/natalieagus.github.io/50002/50002problem_set_2.md

 \end{matrix}$$

-Answer the following questions,
+**Answer** the following questions,

 1. Give a truth table for the **overall** acyclic circuit, i.e. a table that specifies the value of z for each of the possible combinations of input values on x and y.

-2. Describe a general procedure by which a truth table can be computed for each output of an arbitrary acyclic circuit containing only combinational components. *Hint : construct a functional specification to each circuit node.*
+2.  **Describe** a general procedure by which a truth table can be computed for each output of an arbitrary acyclic circuit containing only combinational components. *Hint : construct a functional specification to each circuit node.*

-3. Specify a propagation delay (the upper bound required for each combinational device) for the circuit.
+3.  **Specify a propagation delay** (the upper bound required for each combinational device) for the circuit.

-4. Describe a general procedure by which a propagation delay can be computed for an arbitrary acyclic circuit containing only combinational components. \textit{Hint: add a timing specification to each circuit node}.
+4.  **Describe** a general procedure by which a propagation delay can be computed for an arbitrary acyclic circuit containing only combinational components. \textit{Hint: add a timing specification to each circuit node}.

-5. Do your general procedures for computing functional specifications and propagation delays work if the restriction to acyclic circuits is relaxed (lifted)?
-Explain.
+5. Do your general procedures for computing functional specifications and propagation delays work if the restriction to acyclic circuits is relaxed (lifted)? **Explain**.